-- 68. A Human Resources Framework has been produced in consultation with key stakeholders including head teachers, governors, representatives of the diocesan authorities and the trade unions.
+- 84. A Human Resources Framework has been produced in consultation with key stakeholders including head teachers, governors, representatives of the diocesan authorities and the trade unions.
 It provides the basis for managing the human resources issues associated with School Organisation Planning and its purpose is to support governing bodies and staff working in schools, through a variety of strategies and with the ultimate aim of minimising compulsory redundancies across schools in Cardiff.
-This is currently undergoing a review to ensure that the Framework is in line with the realigned 21st Century Schools Programme and the human resource implications which this may present. - 69.
-In the period leading up to the school closure the Council would work with the Federation Headteacher and Governing Body to ensure that staff continue to be supported and motivated during what may be a potentially difficult situation.
-Full consultation with staff and trade unions would need to begin immediately following the outcome of this report.
-A school closure places school staff at a potential risk of redundancy and this will need to be managed in line with the School Redeployment and Redundancy Policy which has been adopted by the Federated Governing Body.
-During a period of suspended delegated budget, HR People Services would continue to provide extensive support to the Governing Body in relation to all staffing and human resource matters. - 70.
-A key aspiration for the Council is to achieve staff reductions as far as possible through redeployment rather than voluntary or compulsory means.
-Therefore the Council is committed to maximising opportunities for school staff to secure employment in other schools in Cardiff, and in particular, such as the new school proposed to be established.
+This framework has recently been reviewed in consultation with the trade unions. - 85.
+In the period leading up to the school closure the Council will work with the Federation Headteacher and governing body to ensure that staff continue to be supported and motivated during what may be a potentially difficult situation.
+Full consultation with staff and trade unions will need to begin immediately following the outcome of this report.
+A school closure places school staff at a potential risk of redundancy and this will need to be managed in consultation with staff and trade union colleagues.
+During a period of suspended delegated budget, HR People Services will continue to provide extensive support to the Governing Body in relation to all staffing and human resource matters. - 86.
+In order to mitigate the risk of compulsory redundancy, the Council will seek work with other schools to secure employment in other schools in Cardiff through the redeployment process.
 Under the Staffing of Maintained Schools (Wales) Regulations 2006 the Temporary Governing Body of a new school is responsible for the appointment of staff.
-The Council would advocate that the new temporary governing body operates a ring-fenced recruitment process which is ring-fenced to those staff affected by the school closures. - 71.
-The first matter which the Temporary Governing Body must consider is the new school's leadership arrangements and the structure of the staff within the school.
-Timely creation of the Temporary Governing Body is crucial to this.
-Whilst the Staffing of Maintained Schools (Wales) Regulations 2006, as amended, allow for ring fenced recruitment to Headteacher and Deputy Headteacher posts in school reorganisation situations, the Council would urge the Temporary Governing Body to advertise nationally for both Headteacher and Deputy Headteacher positions and to put in place a robust recruitment process to appoint high

-- quality leadership.
-HR People Services will work with the Temporary Governing Body to support the recruitment process. - 72.
-Full support will be offered to the school staff and Governing Body by HR People Services throughout the reorganisation.
-This would involve attendance at consultation meetings, meetings with school staff where appropriate and the circulation of a Frequently Asked Questions document.
+The Council will advocate that the new temporary governing body operates a ring-fenced recruitment process which is ring-fenced to those staff affected by the school closures, in the first instance. - 87.
+The Temporary Governing Body will be responsible for determining the new school's leadership arrangements and the school staffing structure.
+Whilst the Staffing of Maintained Schools (Wales) Regulations 2006, as amended, allows for ring fenced recruitment to Headteacher and Deputy Headteacher posts in school reorganisation situations, the Council will urge the Temporary Governing Body to advertise nationally for both Headteacher and Deputy Headteacher positions and to put in place a robust recruitment process to appoint high quality leadership.
+HR People Services will work with the Temporary Governing Body and the Education Service to support this recruitment process. - 88.
+Full support will be offered to the school staff and Governing Body by HR People Services throughout the reorganisation, this will involve attendance at consultation meetings, meetings with school staff where appropriate.
+HR People Services will also work with the Federation